dzzh/elfstatsd/README.md

 ## Build

+It is planned to add `elfstatsd` to PyPi soon and also distribute it via RPM files.
+Until it's done, you have to build it yourself following the procedure described below.

 ### Building the code from sources

 This code was originally written for Linux RHEL 6 and contains scripts to build RPMs for this OS.
 Packaging scripts for other Linux flavors are not yet implemented.
 Let me know if you are interested in having a package for your Linux version.